djw4u/GenPic/README.md

 # [GenPic](http://getbootstrap.com)

-GenPic is a wonderful powerful front-end framework for faster and easier web development, created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thornton](https://twitter.com/fat), and maintained by the [core team](https://github.com/orgs/twbs/people) with the massive support and involvement of the community.

-To get started, check out <http://getbootstrap.com>!
+GenPic is a wonderful powerful tool to generate arty picutres in the SVG format, created by [Jürgen Wendt](httpxs:/dogxs.net).

 ## Table of contents